-Anne currently consults and collaborates with various brands and businesses on storytelling and social media strategy; teaches user experience design on OpenClassrooms, teaches Map Making, The Art of the Travel Posters, Basic InDesign (+ InDesign in 30 Minutes), and Redesign Your Résumé on Skillshare; offers unique Paris travel experiences through her site Navigate Paris, and is the author of the Herb Lester Paris Small Shops guide.
-Additionally, Studio/Practice: a curated library of tips + tools for creative business, is a side project with Lauren O’Neill, a work in progress since 2012.
+Anne currently consults and collaborates with various brands and businesses around design and storytelling; teaches user experience design on OpenClassrooms, teaches Map Making, The Art of the Travel Posters, Basic InDesign (+ InDesign in 30 Minutes), and Redesign Your Résumé on Skillshare; is the author of the Herb Lester Paris Small Shops guide, and helps people plan their Paris through her online program, Navigate Paris Online.

 Anne’s writing has appeared in print in Anthology magazine’s “Going Global” issue, Dwell, EasyJet, Kinfolk, and online on Design Sponge (where she worked as a longtime contributing editor) – including 24 Hours in Paris, Fast Co.Design, Kate Spade x Fathom’s Monaco guide, and she worked as co-art director for the pilot issue of Wayfare magazine, an online magazine celebrating the art of the journey.
 You can find her thoughts on the importance of study abroad and swimming against the Internet stream on Medium.

 For more on Anne’s creative path, read Creating Your Own Path interview (and podcast) with Jennifer Snyder, and listen to her conversation with Grace Bonney on ‘After the Jump’ about making global connections.
 Anne talked about value and making it as a creative during the conference Blogtacular.
 Anne is an avid swimmer whose best ideas come while in the water; she has visited all the public pools in Paris. 🏊